Indicate Timing

 -lI' specifically implies that action is headed towards some defined goal or end, while -taH is neutral in this respect.
 (It neither implies nor denies an endpoint, it just notes that the action is currently ongoing.)

-Sometimes, is in the process of (doing something) may be an equivalent for -lI'.
-Sometimes, a different verb might convey the goal-oriented action, e.g. tlha'taH he is following him versus tlha'lI' he is pursuing him.
+Sometimes, you will see translations such as to be in the process of (doing something) as an equivalent for -lI'.
+Sometimes, a different verb might be used to translate the goal-oriented action, e.g. tlha'taH could be he is following him versus tlha'lI' which could be he is pursuing him.

 -pu' and -ta'